Native Plant Garden in Canada | Wildlife Federation to Homegrown Parks

 • Water Features

-Large naturalized pond, rain garden system and dry creek bed
+Large naturalized pond with professional excavation, rain garden system, and dry creek bed drainage corridor

 • Habitat Features